-- Educating for behaviour change; - Citizenship education programmes;
+- Educating for behaviour change;

+- Citizenship education programmes;

-- Peace education programmes;
+- Peace education programmes

 - Human rights education and exploring humanitarian law;

 - Teaching about the past;

 - Policy development.

-As noted earlier, there is extensive overlap in thematic content between programmes entitled citizenship education, peace education and human rights education.
+As noted earlier, there is extensive overlap in thematic content between programmes with titles such as citizenship education, peace education and human rights education.
 This will become more evident as the reader proceeds.
 In fact, the growing child and young person need and are entitled to have a holistic and structured exposure to all the themes represented in Part Two.
 Some suggestions for future action in this regard, drawing on the expert presentations in chapters 4 to 20, will be offered in Part Three.

-SECTION A. EDUCATING FOR BEHAVIOUR CHANGE
+SECTION A EDUCATING FOR BEHAVIOUR CHANGE

-- 4. Education for citizenship and peace: approaches to behaviour change and values development (Pamela Baxter) - 5.
-Can textbooks really promote peace and global citizenship?
-Some lessons, examples, and possible new directions (Jean Bernard)
+- 4. Education for citizenship and peace: approaches to behaviour change and values development

+Pamela Baxter - Can textbooks really promote peace and global citizenship?
+Some lessons, examples, and possible new directions Jean Bernard